 Our plan is to keep building this game and this IP over the next few years.
 So, imagine what a great thing the game can become.
 We are excited about your wishes, your feedback and all the great ideas you have already sent us so far and will keep sending to us.
 We feel confident about the game, the community and the future of all of this. → So, let’s get this done together!

-Well, what are some of those things you need to keep in mind when you set out to create a police game?
+Here are some of those things you need to keep in mind when you set out to create a police game:

 • A police officer's area of activity (aka. the city) does not consist of a single good-looking vehicle, but is a huge living and breathing organism, to which you have been assigned.
 It is not enough to just drive along a certain route with your vehicle and wait for some NPC interactions to happen.
 The city is your playground and all of its people, vehicles, machines, roads, buildings, sidewalks etc. matter and are interconnected - and as a player you expect all of this to work like IRL.